Alabama’s new amended Safer at Home Order will allow most businesses to reopen as of 5:00 p.m. on Monday, May 11, 2020.

 Guidelines: Close Contact and Personal Care Businesses

-The new Guidelines for Close Contact Personal Service Businesses covers barber shops and hair salons, nail studios, spas, tattoo and body art services, and massage therapists.
-These guidelines are designed to protect customers and employees from exposure to Coronavirus at these high risk businesses.
+The new Guidelines for Close Contact Personal Service Businesses cover barber shops and hair salons, nail studios, spas, tattoo and body art services, and massage therapists.
+These guidelines are designed to protect customers and employees from exposure to Coronavirus at these high-risk businesses.

 The Governor’s amended Safer at Home Order also requires personal care businesses to: